EggCounts: a Bayesian hierarchical toolkit to model faecal egg count reductions: Loading and using the software

 \section{Loading and using the software}

-\pkg{eggCounts} is an add-on package to the statistical software \proglang{R}.
+\pkg{eggCounts} is a package for the statistical software \proglang{R} \citep{R}.
 The software is available for Linux, Windows and macOS operating systems, and can be freely downloaded from the Comprehensive R Archive Network (CRAN, \url{https://cloud.r-project.org/}).

 Both \pkg{eggCounts} and \pkg{bayescount} rely on external tools that need to be installed separately.
 While the latter relies on \proglang{JAGS}, \pkg{eggCounts} relies on \proglang{Stan}.
 Hence it is necessary for users to install \proglang{Stan} on their operating system.
 Detailed installation instructions can be found via the official \pkg{rstan} wiki via